RSR Air/Fuel Ratio Gauges

 Green, yellow, orange, red, colors swimming in my head

 What do the strange lights in the sky mean?
-Are we about to be visited by Scully and Mulder?
+Are we about to be visited by Sculley and Mulder?
 Get a grip on yourself, we are talking about gauges not tequila sunrises.
 If the display gets to the 2nd red (far right) your situation is too damn rich.
 Further detailed information as to exactly what the air/fuel ratios are for each light and what your target points are for full power, acceleration fueling, steady state operation, idle mixture strength, maximum economy etc. are all contained in a eight page manual that comes with the gauge.

 Put your bike on the dyno and....

 If you surrender your bike to the hands of another they are going to stick a probe up your pipe to see what's going on.
 Long rubber tubes, pumps and gas analyzers.
 There's a lot wrong with this.
 First off, there is the nasty secret of reversion where the pesky 15 psi of outside air rushes back up the pipe to skew the sampling data.
 Then there is the fact that you have blocked the exhaust flow with your anally fixated device.
 Thirdly, there is the time delay of the sampling which means you are always "behind", no pun intended.
-Fourthly, the load on a dyno does not reflect what you see in the real world.
+Lastly, the load on a dyno does not reflect what you see in the real world.

 You are better off running the bike in the real world and watching the O2 display which essentially operates in real time.
 It will reflect your particular riding style and will save you a lot of money compared to those $200.00 to $400.00 dyno sessions.
 If dyno numbers are your mantra then do all the tuning in the real world with the RSR Air Fuel Gauge...Then put it on the dyno.
 The dyno operators are usually amazed on how well the bike runs..."What did you do to it?" is the usual response.